Increasing the size of a disk partition (1004071)

 VMware command line utilities used to resize virtual disks do not touch the data or partitions inside the virtual disks.
 Any desired partition changes must be made from the virtual machine's operating system.

-For related information, see Adding space to an ESX host virtual disk (994).
+For more information, see Adding space to an ESX host virtual disk (994).